Ras Adiba Radzi

-Ras Adiba binti Mohd Radzi (born 27 July 1968) is a Malaysian politician, community activist and former news presenter.
+Ras Adiba binti Mohd Radzi (born 27 July 1968) is a Malaysian politician, community activist and veteran news presenter.
 She has served on TV3 and NTV7 as a broadcast journalist, television presenter and sports commentator.
 She is also one of Malaysia's paralympic shooters.
 Ras Adiba is a broadcast journalist, news anchor, presenter, a poet, director and producer.
-She was appointed as Senator on 20 May 2020 to represent persons with disabilities.
-The Senator received the 2023 International Women of Courage Award, which was presented to her and other nominees by Jill Biden and Anthony J. Blinken.
+She served as Senator from May 2020 to May 2023 and represented persons with disabilities (OKUs).
+The former senator received the 2023 International Women of Courage Award, which was presented to her and other nominees by Jill Biden and Anthony J. Blinken.
+On 9 July 2023, she officially became a member of the Malaysian United Indigenous Party (BERSATU), a component party of the Perikatan Nasional (PN) coalition.